mayyamal/Advanced-Physical-Design-using-OpenLANE-Sky130-Workshop/README.md

 ## Day 5.
 Final steps for RTL2GDS using tritonRoute and openSTA

-Timing verification: Static Timing Analysis (STA) ensures that all timing constraints are met, and that the circuit runs at the designated clock frequency.
 - ❗ He ran `gen_pdn` for power distribution of power and ground.
 But we included in the new set of commands.
 - We can see the `pdn.def` created before <br/>
 ![image](https://user-images.githubusercontent.com/57360760/183470708-c7c547ab-f57c-44d1-afec-741d807e7337.png)